chimera-org/chimera_v2.0/research/citation_guidelines.md

 4. Include a statement in the acknowledgments section recognizing the Chimera project's contribution

 Example acknowledgment:
-"This research utilized the Chimera v2.0 platform (https://github.com/chimera-org/chimera_v2.0), an open-source neural interface system designed for medical applications."
+"This research utilized the Chimera v2.0 platform (https://github.com/chimera-org/chimera_v2.0), an open-source neural interface system designed for medical applications, developed in India with compliance to Indian Medical Device Rules, 2017."

 ## Citation Management